 #3.
 How long is a Baseball Bat in meters?

 Baseball bats come in a variety of lengths.
-They are usually measured in inches but converting them in meters isn’t a big issue.
+They are usually measured in inches but converting them into meters isn’t a big issue.
 MLB provides that the maximum length of baseball bats should be 1.07 meters or 42 inches.
 A 32-inch baseball bat comes to around 0.81 meters.

 Bats used for Youth leagues are smaller in length and range between 0.66 and 0.79 meters.
-If you find a bat with length given in inches only, you can easily convert it from inches to meters.
+If you find a bat with length given in inches only, you can easily convert it to meters.
 Remember that 1 inch is equal to 0.0254 meters.
 This means that a 42-inch baseball bat is equal to 42*0.0254=1.0668 or 1.07 meters.

 #4.
 What is the average size Bat used in MLB?

 Major League Baseball (MLB) provides its players with a rather long list of rules.
 Many of these rules apply to the kind of baseball bat used in MLB.
 To start, MLB states that only wooden bats can be used in baseball.